meltingcore/bg/meal-mayhem/Rules.md

 1. [**ordered**] Score VP for recipes cooked + any special ability effects if eligible and any utensil cards that match a cooked recipe.
-2. [**ordered**] If you have a card(s) from a cooked recipe that is used to track your win condition, place it/them in your win condition tracking area.
+2. [**ordered**] If you have a card(s) from a cooked recipe that are used to track your win condition, place one of them (of your choosing) in your win condition tracking area.
 3. [**parallel**] Discard any cooked recipes along with the ingredient used for them in your discard pile.